 Now faced with one of the most important decisions of his life, he gave it some serious thought.
 What should he do?
 Should he just drop a year like his friend Nitesh?
-Should he enrol for a regular basic sciences course?
+Should he enroll in a regular basic sciences course?
 Shaking his head, he knew that he really wanted to be an engineer.

 For all you determined Adityas out there – read on; here are 5 ways to live your dream even if you didn’t make it to an IIT.

 For all you passionate Niteshs – read this to make the most of a year-drop.
 Dropping a Year for IITJEE – Opportunities & Challenges

 - It’s not the end of the world